-At the end of September 2017, the heritage status of nearly 4,000 building and places has been determined and it is envisaged that the review of most of the Island’s heritage assets will have been completed by the end of 2017, or early 2018.
+At the end of December 2017, the heritage status of nearly 4,500 building and places has been determined and it is envisaged that the review of most of the Island’s heritage assets will have been completed by early 2018.
+Just under 350 cases remain to be concluded.

 At a parochial level the eastern parishes of St. Clement, Grouville and St. Martin are essentially concluded, along with St. Saviour, St. Mary, Trinity and St. Lawrence.
 Outstanding cases here include ecclesiastical and archaeological sites.
-Good progress is being maintained in St. Helier too: is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure: under 10% cases (about 220) remain pending.
+Good progress is being maintained in St. Helier too: with only 100 buildings awaiting designation: this is particularly important given the high proportion of potential heritage assets (c.40% of the Island total) here and the relatively high level of development pressure.

 - c.3% are at Grade 1

 - c.9% are at Grade 2

 - 33% are at Grade 4